duongduc2010/E-Commerce-Project/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Description about project
-Use Server-JSON API so first open cmd on Project, after that paste "json-server --watch db.json --port 3004" and run
+Use Server-JSON API so first open cmd on Project install JSON server "npm install -g json-server" After that paste "json-server --watch db.json --port 3004" and run
 ## Project Flow
 - Seller Signup and Login
 - Add, Update, View and Delete Product